UW-POLS501/project_tempalte/README.md

 # Getting Started with the template

-With the
+1. Download and unzip the latest version from [releases](https://github.com/UW-POLS501/project_template/releases) page.

-1. rename `project_template.Rproj` to the same name as the directory you are using for your project.
+2. rename `project_template.Rproj` to the same name as the directory you are using for your project.
 Your directoy name should also be an informative name related to your project.
-2. Edit `README.md` to remove the "Getting started with the template" section.
+3. Edit `README.md` to remove the "Getting started with the template" section.

 # Install